 MJ Gernale serves as the Chief Financial Officer and Human Resources for Center for Success & Independence, Inc. MJ joined the team in August 2015.
 She has over 15 years of experience in non-profits and community health centers.
 She has a Bachelor’s of Business Administration in Accounting, Master’s of Science in Accounting, and a Master’s of Business Administration in Human Resources.
 MJ is responsible for all functions of the accounting and billing department.

 Alvaro Guevara, LPC

 Director of Clinical Services & Psychotherapist

 Alvaro Guevara serves as the Director of Clinical Services and a psychotherapist at The Center for Success and Independence.
 Alvaro earned his bachelor’s degree from the University of Houston in 2007 and attended graduate school at Houston Baptist University.
-He is a Licensed Professional Counselor – Intern and joined The Center for Success and Independence in November 2014.
+He is a Licensed Professional Counselor and joined The Center for Success and Independence in November 2014.
 Alvaro began his career in 2008 providing direct care services with clients in the community mental health system.
-His clinical interests center around personality disorders and Dialectical Behavioral Therapy (DBT).
+His clinical interests center around personality disorders, Dialectical Behavioral Therapy (DBT), and Radical Openness Dialectical Behavioral Therapy (RO-DBT).
 He views therapy as a collaborative experience where there is an opportunity for growth for all parties involved.
 He enjoys helping clients to identify and develop tools to meet their own personal goals.